peter-kimanzi/E-Commerce-Website-Using-PHP/README.md

 ## Quick Start

 ### import database
-import the database that you'll find in "_database/e_commerce.sql"
+import the database that you'll find in "e_commerce.sql"

 ### Copy files
 copy the files to your www folder